-2. Protection and restoration of salmon habitat
+4.2.
+Protection and restoration of salmon habitat

 As most of the lowland areas of Iceland are privately owned, the Icelandic salmon management authorities have neither the means nor the legal authority to restore salmon habitat.
 Fortunately little habitat has been lost although changes have occurred in the flow pattern of many rivers due to land drainage in farming areas, which occurred in the early and mid- 1900s.
-The river owners are, furthermore obliged to treat the rivers with respect and must apply to the Agricultural Authority for a permission to mine gravel, create fishing holes and carry out any construction in or near rivers.
+The river owners are, furthermore obliged to treat the rivers with respect and must apply to the F&V Authority for a permission to mine gravel, create fishing holes and carry out any construction in or near rivers.
+As mentioned earlier it has been estimated that over 70 fishways constructed in the last 60 years in salmon rivers have opened up over 900 km of fishing, spawning and nursery areas for salmon.
+There has thus been a positive gain in salmonid nursery areas.

-Environmental awareness has increased greatly in recent years and fishermen increasingly object to any disturbing activities on expensive salmon rivers while they are fishing.
+Environmental awareness has increased greatly in recent years and fishermen increasingly object to any disturbing activities on salmon rivers while they are fishing.
 Erosion, however, is still a difficult proplem in many areas with resulting siltation in the river beds.
-Mink and other predators of salmon smolts are an increasing problem in many areas.
+Mink and other predators of salmon smolts and small trout are an increasing problem in some areas.

-In the light of the current situation and the legal environment the Icelandic management authorities will emphasize the following management measures during the next five years:
+In the light of the current situation and the legal environment the Icelandic management authorities will emphasize the following management measures during the next five years.